5 Dermat-Approved Ways to Treat Athlete’s Foot

 - Skin & Hair Care Consultant

 A common disorder of the feet, Athlete’s foot is a condition, wherein, the soles develop scales or blisters, and cause uncomfortable itching.
 It’s mainly caused by a fungus and can be highly contagious.
-Scientifically known as tinea pedis, athlete’s foot usually begins between the toes for people whose feet are too sweaty from wearing tight-fitting shoes.
+Scientifically known as tinea pedis, the athlete’s foot usually begins between the toes for people whose feet are too sweaty from wearing tight-fitting shoes.
 It can also be caused by contact allergy, bacterial infection, intertrigo, and occasionally, psoriasis.
 Though easily treated with anti-fungal medications, the doctor can recommend oral medication in severe cases.

 Now that you know what causes athlete’s foot, let’s dig deeper into the symptoms before we move on to the best ways to cure it.